Without you, I’m empty inside. Love, Your Coffee Mug

 Side Effects of Otezla

-In clinical studies, the most common side effects of Otezla were diarrhea, nausea, upper respiratory tract infection, tension headache, and headache.
+The most common side effects of Otezla were diarrhea, nausea, and headache.

 These are not all the possible side effects with Otezla.
 Tell your doctor about any side effect that bothers you or does not go away.